Every Therapist-in-Training Thinks They're the One Who Won't Be Good Enough

 The Doubt Isn't a Bug.
 It's a Feature.

-I know this sounds like a greeting card, but stay with me: the fact that you're worried about being good enough is exactly the thing that will make you good at this.
+I know this sounds like a greeting card, but seriously — the fact that you're worried about being good enough is exactly the thing that will make you good at this.

 Think about it.
 The students who never doubt themselves — the ones who walk into sessions with total confidence from day one — those are the ones who scare me a little.
 Because this work should humble you.
 Sitting with another person's pain should make you question whether you're doing it right.
 The moment you stop questioning is the moment you stop growing.